 The condition regarding the terms of employment is satisfied if you work at least 18 hours a week and your pay is consistent with the terms of the relevant collective agreement.
-Where no collective agreement exists, monthly pay must be at least 1187€/month (Kela/Fpa 2017).
+Where no collective agreement exists, monthly pay must be at least 1164,75 euros a month (year 2015).